atsaloli/cicd/gitlab-ci/01-setting-up-ci/84-paused-runner.md

 ![Runners Admin page with paused runner](../images/paused-runner.png)

-Go to your Runners Admin page and then pause your runner.
+Go to your runners admin page and then pause your runner.
 Now resume it.

 # [[Next]](86-shell-again.md) [[Up]](README.md)